Blueberry-Lemon Zest Muffins – Gluten-Free & Vegan options

 Here are the changes I made for myself in this recipe:

 - First, my muffins have to be egg-free.
-My two favorite egg replacers are Ener-G Egg Replacer and Aquafaba.
+There are many options available, but aquafaba is kind of amazing.
 Aquafaba is the liquid from a can of garbanzo beans; three tablespoons equal one whole egg.

-- Next is changing the sugar source because I am sensitive to cane sugar.
+- Next, I am changing the sugar source because I am sensitive to cane sugar.
 Beet sugar is my favorite substitute for cane sugar.
-There is absolutely no change in the flavor of the finished product.
+There is no change in the flavor of the finished product.
 Beet sugar measures and bakes exactly like cane sugar.
-Coconut sugar could also be substituted if you prefer.

-- Lastly, I make my muffins gluten-free; you will see one of my favorite gluten-free baking flours in the recipe.
+- Lastly, I make my muffins gluten-free; the recipe includes one of my favorite gluten-free baking flours.

 Enjoy this recipe and try these yummy old-fashioned blueberry muffins; you can make them gluten-free or vegan.